FlowFuse/website/src/blog/2024/07/evolution-of-technology-impact-on-job-roles-and-companies.md

 Low-code and no-code development platforms represent another transformative trend reshaping how companies approach software development and innovation.
 These platforms empower business users and citizen developers to create applications and automate workflows with minimal coding knowledge.
 By democratizing software development, low-code tools enable faster application deployment, greater agility in responding to market demands, and enhanced collaboration between IT and business teams.
 Companies that embrace low-code platforms like Node-RED can accelerate digital transformation initiatives, streamline business processes, and drive innovation across the organization.

-Furthermore, AI and low-code tools are not only disrupting traditional job roles but also creating new opportunities across various fields.
+Furthermore, AI and low-code tools disrupt traditional job roles and create new opportunities across various fields.
 Roles such as AI Integration Specialists, Data Scientists, and Machine Learning Engineers, prompt engineers are increasingly in demand as companies seek to enhance efficiency and productivity.
-Similarly, the adoption of low-code tools like Node-RED is leading to the creation of positions such as Automation Engineers, and IoT Developers, Integration Specialist and Node-RED is becoming a standard requirement in jobs across manufacturing and IoT industries.
+Similarly, the adoption of low-code tools like Node-RED is leading to the creation of positions such as Automation Engineers, IoT Developers, and Integration specialists, and Node-RED is becoming a standard requirement in jobs across manufacturing and IoT industries.

 ## The Importance of Adaptability and Strategic Vision